What Fishing Line should I Use?

 Line Type: Monofilament

 Mono is a good, basic starting point and will do everything you need.
 It is forgiving when you are reeling in fish, the line is easy to tie, and the product will not break your bank.
 The 6 Lb test strength is great for targeting multiple species.
 It’s light enough to pull in a pile of Panfish, and heavy enough to get your Largemouth Bass dockside.
 However, when you get more specialized a lighter test (2-4 Lb.) for Panfish and a heavier test (8-12 Lb.) for Bass is a good rule of thumb.
+Don’t worry, even 6lb Mono will work with all the classic, fundamental fishing tackle.

 Line Color: Clear